 You’ll notice a large monument with a very familiar name in Granary Burying Ground: Benjamin Franklin’s parents are buried here, and a monument to the family is erected toward the center of the cemetery.

-The King’s Chapel is my favorite church in Boston to go inside–not because it is ornate, but because it is so unique among US churches.
+The King’s Chapel is my favorite church in Boston to go inside–not because it is ornate, but because it is so unusual among US churches.

 The King’s Chapel still has an active congregation–but these days, instead of Anglicans, Unitarians call the chapel home.